asimazbunzel/stevma/docs/usage.rst

 Configuration file
 ------------------

-The option `-C` (or `--config-file`) contains all the options that are needed to produce a grid of MESA simulations.
+The option ``-C`` (or ``--config-file``) contains all the options that are needed to produce a grid of MESA simulations.

 An example file with all the available options is listed below.

 .. code-block:: yaml
+   :linenos:

+   # ---
    # Config options for stellar evolution manager
+   # ---

-   # database options
+   # Database options
    database:
+     # *name: file & table names (sqlite-type database)
+     filename: "example/example-grid.db"
+     tablename: "MESAruns"

-     # name of the database file
+     # remove_database: flag to delete database file
-     filename: "hmxb.db"
+     remove_database: true

+     # drop_table: flag to remove tablename from database
+     drop_table: true

-   # configuration for MESA runs
+   # Specific options for runs of MESA
    runs:
-     # an id for the type of run.
-Available options are: `mesastar`, `mesabinary` and `mesabin2dco`
+     # id: identifier of the type of MESA simulation.
+Available values: `mesastar`, `mesabinary`
-     # `mesastar` is used to evolve isolated stars
-     # `mesabinary` models binaries using the standard MESAbinary module
-     # `mesabin2dco` uses the modified mesabinary which includes common-envelope and core-collapse
      id: "mesabinary"

-     # name of the file with the grid to be explored.
-This file must be in YAML format and valid
+     # meshgrid_filename: name of file with meshgrid options
-     # names of MESA options
      meshgrid_filename: "example/grid.yaml"

-     # directory where runs will be stored
+     # output_directory: directory where MESA namelists and directories will be saved
      output_directory: "example/runs"

-     # whether to add the condition to avoid re-doing a simulation that has already been created in
-     # the `output_directory`
+     # overwrite: flag to replace directories and files in `output_directory`
      overwrite: false

-     # include a call to a natal-kick exploration
+     # do_kicks: flag to add option for natal-kick exploration.
+NOT TESTED YET
      do_kicks: false

-     # if `do_kicks` is true, this is the file with the kick information.
-     # TODO: better explain how it works
+     # filename_kick_script: file with script to apply a distribution of natal-kicks to a binary
+     #                       system
      filename_kick_script:

-   # Options for the MESA template part of the code.
-This template contains all the options that
+   # Specific options for template of MESA
-   # are common to every simulation as well as the MESA executable and extra source codes
    template:
-     # flag to control the type of MESA simulation between the isolated or binary cases
+     # is_binary_evolution: flag to set the type of evolution: isolated or binary
      is_binary_evolution: true

-     # YAML file with the options that are common to each simulation.
-It must contain valid MESA
-     # options
+     # options_filename: MESA specific options shared by all stars in the grid
      options_filename: "example/mesa_options.yaml"

-     # folder where MESA source code will be located
+     # output_directory: directory where template files and MESA source code will be saved
      output_directory: "example/templates"

-     # whether to overwrite the creation of a template in a location which already has a template
+     # overwrite: flag to replace template files
      overwrite: true

+     # extras:
-     # extras folders and files to include in the template
+     #   extra_*: files to append to template directory
      extras:
        extra_dir_in_src:
        extra_files_in_src: